 A quick perusal of any Sedona real-estate magazine will convince you that property values around these parts are as high as the Mogollon Rim.
 However, red-rock real estate is also expensive for those who want only a glimpse of the rocks.
 With the land around Sedona split up into several types of National Forest Service day-use sites, state parks, and national monuments, visitors find themselves pulling out their wallets just about every time they turn around to look at another rock.
 Here’s the lowdown on what it’s going to cost you to do the red rocks right.

-A Red Rock Pass will allow you to visit Palatki Ruins and the V Bar V petroglyph site and park at any national forest trail head parking areas.
-The cost is $5 for a 1-day pass, $15 for a 7-day pass, and $20 for a 12-month pass (this annual pass is not a good value, and I don't recommend it).
+A Red Rock Pass will allow you to visit Palatki Ruins and the V Bar V petroglyph site and park at any national forest trail-head parking areas.
+The cost is $5 for a 1-day pass, $15 for a 7-day pass, and $20 for a 12-month pass.
 Passes are good for everyone in your vehicle.
-However, be aware that these passes are not valid at Grasshopper Point (a swimming hole), Call of the Canyon (the West Fork Oak Creek trail head), or Crescent Moon (Sedona's top photo-op site), all of which charge $8 to $9 admission per vehicle.

-If two or more of you are traveling together and you plan on visiting the Grand Canyon and three or four other national parks or monuments, you might want to consider getting an America the Beautiful Pass ($80).
-This pass is good for a year and will get you into any national park or national monument in the country.
-If you’re 62 or older, definitely get an America the Beautiful Senior Pass ($10), which is good for the rest of your life.
+If two or more of you are traveling together and you plan on visiting the Grand Canyon and three or four other national parks or monuments, consider getting an America the Beautiful Pass ($80).
+Good for a year, it will get you into any national park or national monument in the country.
+If you’re 62 or older, get an America the Beautiful Senior Pass ($80), which is good for the rest of your life.
 Persons with disabilities can get a free lifetime America the Beautiful Access Pass.
 Any of these three passes can be used in lieu of a Red Rock Pass.